 It seems the lockdown has given people more time to work on their personal projects and launch their own ‘kitchen table startups’.
 With further support from government grants, loans and business tax relief, 2020 saw an explosion of new business looking to make the most of these strange times.

-This graph details compulsory liquidations, this occurs when a company is forced to sell off assets to pay creditors.
-This is a good indicator of the number of companies who are in serious trouble.
+This graph details compulsory liquidations, which occurs when a company is forced to sell off assets to pay creditors.
+This is a good indicator of the number of companies that are in serious trouble.
 Surprisingly, compulsory liquidations have plummeted since the first lockdown in March.
 This is likely due to government support via business rate freezes and cheap loans such as BBLS and CBIL.
 However, we would expect this to increase with the removal of government schemes over the coming months.

 This is one to watch so we’ll be updating this regularly to see if a lift in the economy reduces the failure rate, or more companies are forced to foreclose if a serious recession kicks in.

 A charge (Company Charge and Mortgage) is a security interest held by a lender in exchange for a loan.
 This can be anything from revenue, Intellectual Property or company assets such as stock or loans.
 It is a good measure of how many businesses are growing their debt exposure or paying it down.
 The graph above shows charges plummeting in April and remaining low through the year.

 This could reflect companies not willing to expand in these uncertain times or the government providing access to cheap loans such as those mentioned above.